|HPS 0410||Einstein for Everyone|

 Here's an artist's conception of how it looks from the outside:

 The remaining stars of the universe are grouped into other galaxies.
-Here's our nearest galaxy, the Andromeda galaxy, M31, which is about 2 million light years away:
+Here's a nearby galaxy, the Andromeda galaxy, M31, which is about 2 million light years away:

 Finally, on the largest scale, luminous matter is roughly uniformly distributed through space in galaxies separated by millions of light years.
 Here's an image from the Hubble telescope: